dryark/ujson/readme.txt

 * String values can contain carriage returns
 * Key "case" does matter
-* When dumping "JSON", quotes are left off "basic keys" ( keys starting with a letter and containing only alphanumerics ) - for Golang only currently
+* When dumping "JSON", quotes are left off "basic keys" ( keys starting with a letter and containing only alphanumerics )

 Known bugs / deficiencies:
 * Functions aren't prefixed with anything like ujson, nor are any kept private, so